 Thank you to the West Wales War Memorial project for this information.

-Jesse Kendrick’s records survived the WW2 blitz which is why we have some details.
+Jesse Kendrick’s records survived the WW2 blitz.
 His parents were sent his effects: a muffler, a woolen cap, a belt, a hat, a gift box and photos.
 His medals were sent to them in 1922.
 The Reverend Garnett-Botfield witnessed the list of his relatives required by the government for a memorial scroll.

 The inscription on his headstone reads ” I have fought the good fight, I have finished my course”.